-Cycling to work is a fantastic way to keep fit, avoid the stresses of public transport, save money (which you can spend on your bike kit instead), as well as helping do you bit for the planet.
+Cycling to work is a fantastic way to keep fit, avoid the stresses of public transport, save money (which you can spend on your bike kit instead), as well as being a crucial solution to the climate crisis.

-And you’ll not be alone, there are over 750,000 journeys per day by bicycle, so you’ll be in good company.
-With Government investing more money into cycle infrastructure, we going to be seeing more and more people getting on their bikes to commute to work.
+You’ll not be alone, there are over 750,000 journeys per day by bicycle, so you’ll be in good company.
+With continued success and pressure for more cycle infrastructure, we’re going to be seeing more and more people getting on their bikes to commute to work.

-And because we love cycling some much and want to share our passion with you, we thought it would be helpful to set out some handy tips and tricks we’ve learnt from our years of commuting by bike:
+We love cycling and want to everyone to enjoy the benefits together.
+Here are some tips and tricks we’ve learnt from our years of commuting by bike:

 CHOOSING THE RIGHT BIKE

 We see people riding all types of bikes to commute to work on but the most popular does seem to be hybrid or road bikes.
-With both types of bikes you have the added benefit of thinner tyres and gears which will help you get to and from work that little bit faster!
+With both types of bikes you have the added benefit of thinner tyres and gears which will help you get to and from work comfortably and quickly.

 If you’re thinking of commuting, here are some other modifications you may want to consider to make your commute as easy and carefree as possible:

-Tyres: this is probably the most beneficial modification, especially if you have a mountain bike with off road (knobbly) tyres.
-Invest in a good pair of commuter/road specific tread tyre.
+Tyres: Invest in a good pair of commuter/road specific tread tyre.
 They can be inflated to a higher pressure and with a tread more specific to riding on tarmac, the tyres will roll much quicker.
 This means you’ll use less energy and will have a smoother ride into work.
+Better tyres are also less prone to punctures.

-Mudguards: from a fashion over function perspective, mudguards can spoil the clean lines of a bike.
-However, when cycling on wet roads/in the rain mudguards will keep you much dryer, your bike cleaner and stop dirt from the road flicking up into you face (and eyes).
+Mudguards: When cycling on wet roads/ in the rain mudguards will keep you much dryer, your bike cleaner and stop dirt from the road flicking up into you face and eyes.

 Full length mudguards will give you the best protection from the elements.
 They can be time consuming to fit and you may find that certain brands are not compatible with your bike.
 It’s best to check with your bike mechanic which brands will be best for you.

-Pannier rack (and bag): we fit these as standard to our emergency services customers’ bikes.
-The reason being that they have to carry a lot of kit and equipment; our ambulance service clients’ pannier bags can weight around 30-50kg – they carry oxygen tanks and defibrillators!
+Pannier rack (and bag): we fit these as standard to all emergency service bikes.
+The reason being that they have to carry a lot of kit and equipment.

 CHOOSING THE ROUTE

-Whilst the main roads can often be the fastest route, they are also the ones that will be congested with traffic and filled with traffic lights (being good law abiding cyclists we do stop on the red light!)
+Whilst the main roads can often be the fastest route, they are also the busiest, noisiest and most polluted.

-As well as the National Cycle Network [LINK] and Quietways [LINK] there are some great Apps out there to help you plan your route, including Googlemaps, Apple Maps, Strava, Komoot and Cycling Streets to name but a few.
-Ask your work colleagues which route they take.
+As well as the National Cycle Network and Quietways there are some great Apps out there to help you plan your route, including Google maps, Strava, Komoot and Cycling Streets to name but a few.
+Ask your work colleagues which route they take; you might even gain a riding buddy.

 TOOLS TO CARRY

-Probably the most common repair you may face will be puncture repair so being prepared will help you avoid the risk of punctures as well as being able to repair them.
+Probably the most common repair you may face will be punctures.
+Being prepared will help you avoid the risk of punctures.

-Firstly, puncture resistant tyres will reduce the risk of punctures, as will tubeless tyres, which are becoming more common (even on road bikes).
-Secondly, ensure your tyres are inflated to the correct pressure.
-Not only will this make your ride smoother, it will reduce the risk of a puncture.
+Good quality tyres will reduce the risk of punctures, as will tubeless tyres, which are becoming more common.
+Ensure your tyres are inflated to the correct pressure.

-On the rare occasion you do get a puncture, if you carry the following (and know how to use them), your wheels will be turning in no time!:
+On the rare occasion you do get a puncture, if you carry the following (and know how to use them), you’ll be back on the road in no time:

 Top tip: remember to check the inside of your tyre (watch your fingers) to ensure that the offending piece of glass/nail/thorn is not still stuck in the tyre.
 This will simply cause another puncture if you don’t remove it.

-Something to remove your wheel – if you do not have quick release levers for your wheels you should ensure you have the correct tool to remove the wheel, for example, a single speed, fixie or bike with an internal rear hub will need a 15mm wrench.
-If you use security skewers you should ensure you carry the special key that was supplied with the security skewers.
+Something to remove your wheel – if you do not have quick release levers for your wheels you should ensure you have the correct tool to remove the wheel, for example; a 15mm wrench.
+If you use security skewers you should ensure you carry the key that was supplied.